 This course is a new initiative of the Henry A. Kissinger Center for Global Affairs at Johns Hopkins SAIS, meant to link SAIS with the undergraduate International Studies major at Homewood.
 It will expose exceptional undergraduate students to the study of grand strategy and the history of U.S. foreign policy.
 The bulk of the course will explore critical moments, themes, and people in the history of American grand strategy, from Washington’s Farewell Address to the statecraft of Donald Trump.
 The seminar will be rooted in applied history—the study of the past as a way of better understanding the challenges and opportunities of the present and future.
 It will also be interdisciplinary, drawing on international relations theory and contemporary policy studies.
 The seminar will equip students to evaluate and contribute to intense debates about the future of American grand strategy.

 In addition to regular classroom meetings at the Homewood campus, the course will feature events at the SAIS campus in Washington, DC, including meetings with current and former policymakers.
-These sessions will take place on February 11, March 4, April 1, and April 30.
+These sessions are to be determined for Spring 2020.
 Transportation between Homewood campus and SAIS will be provided.
 These sessions will be followed by a dinner hosted by the Kissinger Center.

 Enrollment is at the discretion of the instructors and space in the course is limited.
 To apply, email the following to KissingerCenter@jhu.edu:

 - A one-page personal statement on why you want to take the class and how it contributes to your professional interests

 - A writing sample of less than 10 pages